 The History and Geology in Desolation Canyon

-The important history and geology in Desolation Canyon.
 Thousands of feet above the unending desert of Utah’s armpit, one may wonder if they’ve been pranked by the pilot.
 Plains of dusted nothing sprawl out in a sea of brown, making soaring passengers question where exactly the journey begins.
-Then suddenly, a snake of jade quietly emerges to cut through the sunbaked loam, giving passengers a small taste of what’s to come.
+Then suddenly, a stampede of mesas and ravines begin to rise from the sunbaked loam, giving passengers a small taste of what’s to come— maybe a place not so desolate.

 An ever-growing canyon waits in loom.
 Desolation Canyon reserves a wealth of geology and history within its thousands of feet of sliced sediment.
 For the next 86 miles, the past unravels without hesitation.
 Some stories go back less than a century, while others are so removed from an era long since passed, we’d need fossils to believe them.

-Throughout Desolation, pockets of an intriguing black substance seep like spilled ink from the powdery walls.
-Few know it as a lucrative remembrance of a lively lakebed from 50 million years ago.
+Throughout Desolation, pockets of black substance seep like spilled ink from the powdery walls.
+It’s a lucrative remembrance of a lively lakebed from 50 million years ago.

 At that time, dinosaurs were out and mammals were in, thriving here due to a freshwater basin named Lake Uinta.
 It was in the heart of the Eocene Epoch, when Utah sported dense humid forests that resembled today’s Louisiana.
 The lake covered nearly a fourth of the state, leaving behind immaculate fossils hidden in shale chips.
 Fern sprigs and garfish (which still swim in the Mississippi River) are among the artifacts to keep an eye out for in this area.